scientific-tool-set/scitos/README.md

 #### 1.2 Motivation
 The traditional paper-based scoring is prone to errors and requires additional effort for further processing and regarding compliance.

-  - *Old Example Workflow:* interview's audio recording > digal transcribed version > print outs being scored by hand > tallying by hand into spreadsheet
+  - *Old Example Workflow:* interview's audio recording > digital transcribed version > printed out > scored by hand > tallied by hand into spreadsheet
-  - *Target Workflow:*  interview's audio recording > digal transcribed version > copied interv into tool and scored therein > tallied automatically > saved with scoring to file and/or export results to spreadsheet
+  - *Target Workflow:*  interview's audio recording > digital transcribed version > interview copied into tool > scored in tool > tallied automatically > saved with scoring to file and/or results exported to spreadsheet

 #### 1.3 SciToS Module
 The tool avoids any unnecessary printouts, and allows the easy digital storage and exchange of produced files.